VisioncreatorEarth/hominio/DOCUMENTATION/HOMNIO_QL.md

 # Hominio Query Language (HQL) Guide

-This document outlines the structure and usage of Hominio Query Language (HQL) for interacting with HominioDB documents via the `hominioQLService`.
+This document outlines the structure and usage of Hominio Query Language (HQL) for interacting with HominioDB documents via the `hql` service.
 HQL provides a JSON-based interface for querying and mutating documents based on their metadata and content.

 ## Core Concepts